Traditions of Uruguay

 The Uruguayan folklore has different manifestations from their different origins on Uruguayan soil, and it took on its own characteristics.
 The gaucho is an important figure of the national folklore as a symbol of freedom and individuality.
 The gaucho poetic representations describe it as the ideal of courage and independence showing the way they adapted to the rustic environment and how they used land and resources to survive.
 But beyond that, the originality of its music, literature, and paintings, the Gaucho character is an important symbol in Uruguayan tradition.

 On the other hand, the traditional songs and dances that were born in the rural area such as the Vidalita, the Milonga, and the Pericón, always accompanied by the guitar and the accordion are inseparable from the gaucho expression.

-Uruguayan wines are in fact a perfect match to meat.
-The Tanat strain, defined as intense, powerful, serious and austere originated in southwestern France and was introduced in the mid nineteenth century, and its production was so successful that now Uruguay has become the largest global exporter of this variety.
+Uruguayan wines are a perfect match to meat.
+The Tanat strain, defined as intense, powerful, serious and austere originated in southwestern France and was introduced in the mid-nineteenth century, and its production was so successful that now Uruguay has become the largest global exporter of this variety.